Chrysostomos of Smyrna: Lynching

-Fahrettin Altay who witnessed the entry of the Metropolitan and the lynching mentions in his memoirs that religious leaders of the various millets were coming to congratulate the "Gazi".
+Fahrettin Altay who witnessed the entry of the Metropolitan and the lynching mentions in his memoirs that religious leaders of the various millets were coming to congratulate Mustafa Kemal.
 Chrysostomos also came to congratulate with a Greek member of the City council.
 Münir Kocaçıtak, the legal counsel of the cavalry side army, said; "Do not allow this priest inside without searching him first.
 He is a well known komitadji, he may wish to make a last sacrifice by bringing a bomb with him."
-He was searched by the aide-de-camp of Nurettin Paşan and the squad commander of the cavalry side army Nazım from Afyon yet nothing was found.
+He was searched by the aide-de-camp of Nureddin Pasha and squad commander of the cavalry side army Nazım from Afyon, yet nothing was found.
 Fahrettin Altay then went upstairs and said to Mustafa Kemal that Chrysostomos came.
-He jokingly said to Nurettin Paşa the following and sent him outside to meet the metropolitan: "He is your friend!
+He jokingly said to Nureddin Pasha the following and sent him outside to meet the Metropolitan: "He is your friend!
 Go see him, I do not want to see him".
-Fahrettin Altay states that he was in the room where the metropolitan was taken together with Nurettin Paşa.
-There, Nurettin Paşa said: "Do you see how the justice of Allah has come to be!
-You are now ashamed of what you have done, right?"
-Chrysostomos replied: "I am accused.
-I do not know anything.
-I am not guilty".
-Nurettin Paşa then stated to the metropolitan that he is no longer recognized and will not be accepted as the metropolitan and that he should leave and appoint someone in his place.
-After the reply, Metropolitan with his followers left the building.
-After he left he was grabbed by his beard by a captain who was in the crowd outside and who witnessed the first day of the invasion.
-Who harassed the metropolitan by saying: "How can a man of cloth do this.
-Is it befitting to a man of religion?" he then had the metropolitan scream "Zito Mustafa Kemal".
-The captain told him that Brigadier General Süleyman Fethi under the threat of bayonets did not say "Zito Venizelos" and had his blood spilled.
+Nureddin Pasha informed Chrysostomos that he was no longer recognized as the Metropolitan of Smyrna, that Mustafa Kemal would not receive him, and that he should appoint a deputy in his place and withdraw.
+After Nureddin Pasha's reply, the Metropolitan and those accompanying him began to descend the stairs.
+Outside the Government House, a captain among the crowd seized the Metropolitan by his long beard and accused him of having blessed those responsible for the massacre during the Greek occupation of Smyrna.
+He shouted, "How can a man of religion do such a thing?
+Is this fitting for a clergyman?", rebuked him with harsh words, and forced him to shout "Ζήτω ο Μουσταφά Κεμάλ / Zito Mustafa Kemal!" ("Long live Mustafa Kemal!").
+The captain then said that Brigadier General Süleyman Fethi, despite being threatened with Greek bayonets, had refused to shout "Ζήτω ο Βενιζέλος / Zito Venizelos" and had shed his blood instead.
+Chrysostomos again tried to defend himself and calm the increasingly agitated crowd.
+However, the crowd did not stop; they surrounded him and killed him.
+Altay adds that he was beside Mustafa Kemal when news of Chrysostomos death reached him, and that Mustafa Kemal, saddened by the news, remarked: "This should not have happened."